 In connection with the sales of timberlands in California in 1997 and 1998, we received notes from the purchasers totaling \$403.8 million.
 The notes receivable were monetized through the issuance of notes payable in a private placement secured by the notes.
 Proceeds from the notes receivable from the purchasers will be used to fund payments required for the notes payable.
 During 2006, the first installment under these notes was received and the corresponding debt was paid.
 The next installment is due in 2008.
-The notes receivable are classified as current and long-term "Notes receivable from asset sales" and the notes payable are classified as current and long-term "Limited recourse notes payable" on the financial statements included in item 8 of this report.
+The notes receivable are classified as current and long-term "Notes receivable from asset sales" and the notes payable are classified as current and long-term temporal times are classified as current included in item 8 of this report.